eBay is a fantastic place to pick up a bargain or simply source hard to find items. You can even buy and sell property!

 Let’s explore whether it’s worth selling your property on eBay and how to do it successfully.

-Why sell a property on eBay?
+Why sell your house on eBay?

 Over the last decade, eBay has evolved from a place you’d buy second DVDs, books and clothes, to a global marketplace powerhouse.
 You can safely buy items from the far east as you can from someone in your town.

 It’s estimated that eBay UK welcomes over 280 million visitors each month.
 That’s a massive amount of people viewing the website, nearly as big as the population of the USA!

 Plus if you have a unique property or one with an income stream, it could be difficult to find a local estate agent who can effectively market your property. eBay doesn’t have any such limitations or the fees that go with it!

 As a fixed price listing, there’s only a listing fee of £36.52.
 There are no final value fees on top.
 Of course, you can pay extra for listing upgrades such as more photos, sub-title and to schedule the start time.

 Potentially, you could save thousands of pounds.
 The average high street estate agent’s fee is around 1.5%, which on a £250,000 property is £3750.
 Typically an online estate agent will charge around £800.

 So you’ll save anywhere from around £750 to over £3700.
 Plus you’re not locked in.
 If you try to sell your house on eBay for a few months and have no results, you can dump it and move on.
 It’s cheap enough.

 Any laws I should be aware of?